Olical/conjure/README.md

 ### Mappings

-You can disable these and define your own with `let g:conjure_default_mappings = 0`.

  * `InsertEnter` in a Clojure buffer (that is _not_ the log) closes the log.
  * `CursorMoved(I)` in a Clojure buffer looks up the docs for the head of the form under your cursor and displays it with virtual text.
  * `<localleader>ee` - `ConjureEvalCurrentForm`